SickRickX2/appunti/CyberSec/Lezione 2.md

 - *symmetric key distribution*
 - *encryption of secret keys*
 ### Asymmetric Encryption Algorithms
 - *RSA*: Most widely accepted and implemented approach to public-key encryption.
-Block cipher in which the plaintext and ciphertext are integers between 0 and n-1 for some $n$
+Block cipher in which the plaintext and ciphertext are integers between 0 and $n-1$ for some $n$
-- *Diffie-Hellman key exchange algorithm*:
+- *Diffie-Hellman key exchange algorithm*: Enables two parties to securely reach agreement about a hsared secret for subsequent symmetric encryption
 - *DIgital Signature Standard (DSS)*:
 - *Elliptic curve cryptography* : security like RSA, but with much smaller keys